 (1) The Board of Educational Lands and Funds shall consist of five members to be appointed by the Governor with the consent of a majority of the members elected to the Legislature.
 One member shall be appointed from each of the congressional districts as the districts were constituted on January 1, 1961, and a fifth member shall be appointed from the state at large.
 One member of the board shall be competent in the field of investments.
 The initial members shall be appointed to take office on October 1, 1955, and shall hold office for the following periods of time: The member from the first congressional district for one year; the member from the second congressional district for two years; the member from the third congressional district for three years; the member from the fourth congressional district for four years; and the member from the state at large for five years.
 As the terms of the members expire, the Governor shall appoint or reappoint a member of the board for a term of five years, except members appointed to fill vacancies whose tenures shall be the unexpired terms for which they are appointed.
 If the Legislature is not in session when such members, or some of them, are appointed by the Governor, such members shall take office and act as recess appointees until the Legislature next thereafter convenes.
-Until October 1, 2011, the compensation of the members shall be forty dollars per day for each day's time actually engaged in the performance of the duties of their office.
-Before, on, and after October 1, 2011, each member shall be paid his or her necessary traveling expenses incurred while upon business of the board as provided in sections 81-1174 to 81-1177.
+The compensation of the members shall be fifty dollars per day for each day's time actually engaged in the performance of the duties of their office.
+Each member shall be paid his or her necessary traveling expenses incurred while upon business of the board as provided in sections 81-1174 to 81-1177.
 The board shall cause all school, university, agricultural college, and state college lands, owned by or the title to which may hereafter vest in the state, to be registered, leased, and sold as provided in sections 72-201 to 72-251 and shall have the general management and control of such lands and make necessary rules not provided by law.
 The funds arising from these lands shall be disposed of in the manner provided by the Constitution of Nebraska, sections 72-201 to 72-251, and other laws of Nebraska not inconsistent herewith.

 (2) No person shall be eligible to membership on the board who is actively engaged in the teaching profession, who holds or has any financial interest in a school land lease, who is a holder of or a candidate for any state office or a member of any state board or commission, or who has not resided in this state for at least three years.